Seon2020/data-structures-and-algorithms/python/code_challenges/quick_sort/BLOG.md

 quick_sort(arr, position + 1, right) ------->
 quick_sort([8,4,23,42,16,15], position + 1, 5)
 ```
 - Once the above recursion calls are finished, the new sorted array is returned.
-**Stepping Through Partition:**
+**Stepping Through Partition:**.
 - We pass the partition function the full input array, the first index, and the second index:
 ```
 position = partition(arr, left, right) ----->